alexd-alves/vigilante/content/Logs/Session 7.md

 While [[Marius]] is trying to disarm the trap and [[Gal]] is getting ready to use [Polymorph](https://roll20.net/compendium/dnd5e/Polymorph#content) on the potential intruders, [[Falsair]] asks what the secret code is through the door.
 Unsure, [[Marius]] says PUB QUIZ, but thankfully [[Falsair]] finds this satisfactory and unlocks the door.

-He then hands the envelope to [[Marius]], who stays behind and reads the letter.
+#MafiaStuff He then hands the envelope to [[Marius]], who stays behind and reads the letter.

 >[!summary] To The Family Traitor Marius Bode
 >REDACTED